 If, however, the hotspot covers residential areas, it may attract customers who want to use the WiFi for recreational activities as well as customers aiming to stream various content.
 These customers may have different requirements, such as high-speed connectivity, but may not be as concerned about reliability and security.
 ISPs moving into these environments must be cognisant of both the service and support requirements of each group of customers and adjust their offerings accordingly.

-Once again, Internet service providers looking to launch public hotspot services must carefully consider the potential customer base and their needs to ensure customer satisfaction and long-term success.
+Once again, Internet service providers looking to launch the best WiFi hotspot services must carefully consider the potential customer base and their needs to ensure customer satisfaction and long-term success.

 For starting a hotspot service, some of the expenses one needs to keep in mind are: